Hoon-Yim/String-Class/README.md

 str.reserve(10);

 str.capacity(); // 10

 // But the Length of String is still 5
 // Capacity and size is totally different
 ```

+The reason for the existence of 'Capacity' is for minimal memory allocation. <br />
+It could reduce time wasting for allocating. <br />
+If the Capacity is too big to contain new String, it does not have to reallocate the size of the memory.